odedniv/enum/README.md

 This also creates a `validates\_inclusion\_of` with `allow\_nil => true` to prevent having bad values.

-Adding another `:scoped => true` option before the enum values allows automatic generation of scopes and question methods on the model as follows:
+Adding a `:scoped => true` option before the enum values allows automatic generation of scopes and question methods on the model as follows:

     class Car < ActiveRecord::Base